JLBrigham/middle-letters-js/README.md

 ## Middle Letters

-This was an exercise to practive my TDD using Jasmine and Javascript
+This was an exercise to practice my TDD using Jasmine and Javascript

 ## Brief